JimZhang37/android-associate-developer-exam/README.md

 * list activity is added, with a recycler view to show pagedlist and an adapter is used to connect data and view
 * add activity, to add new letter
 * up button for list activity
-* the default theme in MyApplication is changed to match the default theme in Preference
+* the nightmode is default has a problem. the default theme in MyApplication is changed to match the default theme in Preference

 ## functions to be added
 * detailed page